QuietRecon/Fake-USB-Discovery-Commands/README.md

 *Show these to your friends or family.
 My dad bought a 16tb usb from Chinese sellers and i confirmed scamage to him through these commands.
 Help who you can by showing them these things that are output here.*

+Important: Some legitimate USB enclosures may fail SMART detection or behave differently under Linux.
+One failed command alone does not prove a device is counterfeit.
+The strongest evidence comes from combining F3 probe results, kernel I/O errors, inconsistent device geometry, and suspicious controller behavior together.

 # Fake USB / Fake SSD Discovery Commands

 ## 1. SMART / Bridge Detection